 When I first arrived in Korea, I found it bizarre when I would hand over my debit card at a store and the server would accept it with both hands cupped together like they were accepting a precious trophy.
 In reality, it is actually considered rude to take something with one hand in Korea.

-Accepting something with one hand in Korea – it would be the equivalent of snatching something away from someone in the West.
+Accepting something with one hand in Korea is the equivalent of snatching something away from someone in the West.
 If you have your hands full and it is difficult to accept what somebody is giving to you using two hands, then you should accept it with one hand but touch the joint of your receiving arm with your other arm.

 Being British, I am all about politeness and manners so bowing is one aspect of Korean culture that I really like.
-In Korea, like a number of other Asian countries, bowing is a sign of respect and acknowledgement.
-The bow varies depending on the person that you are communicating with.
+In Korea, like in a number of other East Asian countries, bowing is a sign of respect and acknowledgement.
+The depth of the bow varies depending on the person that you are communicating with.

 If you are interacting with an older person or your superior in a working environment, you should show your respect by doing a full bow like you’re in the finale of a West End Musical.

 When Korea was not as affluent as it is today, it was traditional for Koreans to take their shoes off before entering a home because they spent a lot of time on the floor.
 That is to say, people ate their meals on the floor, and slept in ondal style rooms (i.e. a futon bed).

 If you are entering a restaurant that has floor seating then you are expected to take off your shoes.
 Sometimes, medical centres, beauty salons and spas also request for you to remove your shoes, and provide you with a pair of indoor slippers.

-X Marks The Spot
+“X” Marks the Spot